openstack/cinderlib/doc/source/topics/backends.rst

 have a method, called `list_supported_drivers` to list information about the drivers that are included with the Cinder release installed in the system.

+The method accepts parameter ``output_version`` where we can specify the desired output format:

+- ``1`` for human usage (default value).
+- ``2`` for automation tools.

+The main difference are the values of the driver options and how the expected type of these options is described.

 .. code-block:: python

    import cinderlib